-Geographic Connection to Pennsylvania: Lewisburg, Union County
+Geographic Connection to Pennsylvania: Lewisburg, Centre County

 Award-winning poet Shara McCallum was a featured poet in the 2014 Public Poetry Project of the Pennsylvania Center for the Book and is known for her collection Madwoman (2017), winner of the 2018 One Carribbean Media (OCM) Bocas Prize for Poetry.

 Awards: Agnes Lynch Starrett Award, One Carribbean Media (OCM) Bocas Prize for Poetry, Public Poetry Project of the Pennsylvania Center for the Book, Shella Margaret Motton Book Prize, Witter Bynner Fellowship, The Academy of American Poets, Tennessee Individual Artist Grant in Literature, Barbara Deming Memorial Fund, National Endowment for the Arts Fellowship